jmmax/ukepigeo/README.md

     Python programme for pre-processing and geocoding postcode data (using https://postcodes.io/docs).
-The inputfile is assumed to be a csv file with participant ID column (specified by the'id_col' argument) and subsequent columns containing postcodes.
+The inputfile is assumed to be a csv file with participant ID column (specified by the'idcol' argument) and subsequent columns containing postcodes.
 Multiple columns of postcodes referring to different time points may be included in the inputfile where the name of the columns specifies the year of data collection i.e. 'Postcodes2008'.